Alopex6414/Cerasus/README.md

   * ### CerasusClass
      * #### *`Cerasusfps` class is mainly used to calculate the frame rate of D3DX rendering, and is drawn on the window to detect whether the game has dropped frames.*
      * #### *`CerasusUnit` class is mainly used to draw 2D primitives in 3D coordinate system, usually rectangular primitives.
 Textures can be loaded from files or unwrapped through resources.
 CerasusUnit also has coordinate transformations, materials, lighting, and rendering properties for 3D primitives.*
+     * #### *`CerasusAlgorithm` class mainly defines some common algorithms for graphics.
+These algorithms are generally given in the form of static member functions and can be called in the program.*
     &nbsp;
   * ### SakuraClass
     &nbsp;